Type 1 Diabetes

 Type 1 diabetes may cause the following:

 - Hypoglycemia.
 This is low blood sugar, sometimes called an insulin reaction.
-It occurs when blood sugar drops below 70 mg/dl.
+It occurs when blood sugar drops below 70 mg/dl, usually when the previous insulin dose was too high.

 - Hyperglycemia.
-This is high blood sugar, occurs when blood sugar is too high.
+This is high blood sugar that occurs when the body has too little insulin.
 It can be a sign that diabetes is not well controlled.

 Long-term complications of uncontrolled type 1 diabetes include: